 Of material importance to our company in the category of other risks are primarily emerging risks, strategic risks, reputational risks and liquidity risks.

 The hallmark of emerging risks is that the content of such risks cannot as yet be reliably assessed – especially on the underwriting side with respect to our treaty portfolio.
 Such risks evolve gradually from weak signals to unmistakable tendencies.
 It is therefore vital to detect these risks at an early stage and then determine their relevance.
 For the purpose of early detection we have developed an efficient process that spans divisions and lines of business and we have ensured its linkage to risk management.
 Operational implementation is handled by an expert working group assembled specially for this task.
 The analyses performed by this working group are used Group-wide in order to pinpoint any necessary measures (e. g. the implementation of contractual exclusions or the development of new reinsurance products).
 By way of example, the risks associated with possible climate change are analysed by this working group.
 Global warming would have implications not only for natural perils, but also for human health, the world economy, agriculture and so on.
 These problematic issues may also be relevant to our treaty portfolio – in the form not just of risks but also opportunities, e. g. through increased demand for reinsurance products.
-Other emerging risks include nanotechnology, technology risks and resource scarcity.
+Further examples of emerging risks include technology risks, shortage of resources and pollution.

 Strategic risks derive from a possible imbalance between the corporate strategy of the Hannover Re Group and the constantly changing general business environment.
 Such an imbalance might be caused, for example, by incorrect strategic policy decisions, a failure to consistently implement the defined strategies and business plans or an incorrect allocation of resources.
 We therefore regularly review our corporate strategy in a multi- step procedure and adjust our processes and the resulting guidelines as and when required.
 We have defined performance criteria and indicators for the operational implementation of the strategic guidelines; these are authoritative when it comes to determining fulfilment of the various targets.
 With the “Strategy Cockpit” the Executive Board and responsible managers have at their disposal a strategy tool that assists them with the planning, elaboration and management of strategic objectives and measures and safeguards their overall perspective on the company and its strategic risks.
 In addition, the process for the management of strategic risks is assessed annually as part of the monitoring of business process risks.